top of page

 What Pet Owners Need to Know

-Also know your rights under the Fair Housing Act.
-If your pet is an emotional support animal (ESA) or service animal you’re entitled to certain protections.
+Also, know your rights under the Fair Housing Act.
+If your pet is an emotional support animal (ESA) or service animal, you're entitled to certain protections.
 But be prepared to provide documentation from a licensed healthcare professional if asked.

 Pet Screening Application